 Remark 2.
-A smoother is usually obtained by combining two objects: a smoother (SMOOTHER_TYPE) and a local solver (SUB_SOLVE), as specified in Tables 7-8.
+A smoother is usually obtained by combining two objects: a smoother (mld_smoother_type) and a local solver (mld_sub_solve), as specified in Tables 7-8.
 For example, the block-Jacobi smoother using ILU(0) on the blocks is obtained by combining the block-Jacobi smoother object with the ILU(0) solver object.
-Similarly, the hybrid Gauss-Seidel smoother (see Note in Table 7) is obtained by combining the block-Jacobi smoother object with a single sweep of the Gauss-Seidel solver object, while the point-Jacobi smoother is the result of combining the block-Jacobi smoother object with a single solver object.
-However, for simplicity, shortcuts are provided to set point-Jacobi, hybrid (forward) Gauss-Seidel, and hybrid backward Gauss-Seidel, i.e., the previous smoothers can be defined by setting only SMOOTHER_TYPE to appropriate values (see Tables 7), i.e., without setting SUB_SOLVE too.
+Similarly, the hybrid Gauss-Seidel smoother (see Note in Table 7) is obtained by combining the block-Jacobi smoother object with a single sweep of the Gauss-Seidel solver object, while the point-Jacobi smoother is the result of combining the block-Jacobi smoother object with a single sweep of the block-Jacobi smoother object.
+However, for simplicity, shortcuts are provided to set point-Jacobi, hybrid (forward) Gauss-Seidel, and hybrid backward Gauss-Seidel, i.e., the previous smoothers can be defined by setting only mld_smoother_type to appropriate values (see Tables 7), i.e., without setting mld_sub_solve too.